Freya R. George

 • orogenic and crustal evolution, and the pressure–temperature–time paths that rocks and melts take through the crust;

-• metamorphic microstructure (i.e., the size, shape and spatial distribution of minerals) development and evolution.
+• metamorphic microstructure development and evolution.

 Recent News